jcksnvllxr80/DesignPatterns/src/main/com/watkins/creational/abstractfactory/AbstractFactory.md

 **In the diagram:**
 - **AbstractFactory** is an abstract class that declares the factories for creating AbstractProductA and AbstractProductB
-- **ConcreteFactory and ConcreteFactory2** are concrete classes that implement AbstractFactory
+- **ConcreteFactory1 and ConcreteFactory2** are concrete classes that implement AbstractFactory
 - **ConcreteFactory1** creates ProductA1 and ProductB1
 - **ConcreteFactory2** creates ProductA2 and ProductB2
 - **AbstractProductA and AbstractProductB** are abstract classes that define products to be created